bramdebouvere/fltouch/README.md

 - Smoothing is disabled by default
 - Sliders now function in free control mode
 - Changing the tempo using the jog wheel now works
+- Added basic scrubbing functionality, hold shift for more accuracy
 - Various bugfixes and improvements

 More improvements later...